JairajJangle/OpenCV-Catalogue/README.md

   </a>
 </p>
 <p align="center">
-  Select Camera as Input Source
+  \nSelect Camera as Input Source
 </p>

 OR